tensorflow/tensorflow/tensorflow/compiler/mlir/lite/experimental/tac/README.md

 4 Pick the proper subgraphs from the alternative views for execution based on costs(computation costs, transfer costs, quant/dequant costs).
-As shown in the diagram below, since cross-device data transferring cost is high, even "G" + "H" running on GPU maybe less efficient than "C" running on "CPU", we will still pick "G" + "H" subgraph.
+As shown in the diagram below, since cross-device data transferring cost is high, even "G" + "H" running on GPU may be less efficient than "C" running on "CPU", we will still pick "G" + "H" subgraph.

 ![Pick subgraphs](g3doc/images/pick_subgraphs.png)